BriBuff/Pet/README.md

 #Stretch Goals

-Link the site to the PetFinder API so users can look up dogs in their area matching their breed.
+Link the site to the PetFinder API so users can look up dogs in their area matching their breed (as opposed to dogs in their area).

 Logging their results to a table so they can easily compare their results if they want to take the quiz multiple times.